brgillis/SHE_Validation/doc/Availability_of_SEDs_for_PSF_Validation.md

 ## Requirement: R-SHE-CAL- F-060
 Parent: None

-R-SHE-CAL- F-060: An estimate of the SED of the stars used in the PSF modelling shall be provided, using available data.
+R-SHE-CAL-F-060: An estimate of the SED of the stars used in the PSF modelling shall be provided, using available data.

 ## Requirement Comment from GDPRD
 This shall be provided from PHZ.